studio-thgie/thgie.ch/reading/@lowenfelsTeamingMicrobesOrganic2020a.md

 - Materials are super important in a process called element cycling.
 That is a process in which carbon, sulphur nitrogen are broken up, made accessible to the plants, consumed by thise and given back to the soil.
 - Another important function of materials is, as mentioned before, the production of biofilms which gives structure to soil
 - And last but not least bacteria's are involved in a process called nutrient retention in which they bind nutrients in the soil and especially close to the plants roots.

+## Archaea
+They were thought to be bacteria but are actually not.
+Archaea are what we usually know as extremophiles.
+Other than that, they're doing mostly the same things and carry the same importance to gardeners them soil bacteria.

+## Fungi
+Fungi also do mostly the same things as bacteria in the soil.
+The feed, break up nutrients and immobilise them in the soil.
+There are two main things that set them apart from bacteria.

+The first is that they can kind of build their own transport infrastructure and move much farther to find and collect the nutrients than bacteria.
+The second thing is that they can go into  symbiosis with plants by growing close to the roots or inside of the roots, or even inside of the plans themselves.
+Both partners, the plants and fungi, profit from such an arrangement as they exchange nutrients that they would not get otherwise.

+Of course there are also fungi which bring diseases or even death to plants which is why  gardeners are often not too fond of mushrooms.

+## Algae and Slime Molds
+both are present in the garden but play a minor role in the soul food web.